shalevwiden/blurbifysite/README.md

 - Make the Blurbify plane page on the site instead of redirecting to the external site
 - make the footer better.
 - Other than that we've certainly made progress.

+### Dec 30, 2025

+This needs Flask, badly
+I wanted to do this static so I could have thousands of templates

+I'll do that later, for now I need Flask for real users.